Western

 Closed Open daily during open seasons

-Adm Adults ¥500, Junior high and high school students ¥300
+Adm Adults ¥500, From elementary school to high school students free

 Access A 2-min walk from Randen Omuro-Ninnaji Stn/Very close to Omuro-Ninnaji Stop of City Bus